the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.4-Building-the-Private-Analytics-Layer/_index.md

 The ETL Lambda function must be placed inside the VPC so it can:

 - Reach S3 via the **Gateway Endpoint**.
-- Connect to the **PostgreSQL Data Warehouse** in the Analytics private subnet.
+- Connect to the **PostgreSQL Data Warehouse + R Shiny Server** on the EC2 instance in the private subnet.

 #### Step 1 – Attach the Lambda to the VPC